CrazyCoder613/awesome-vue/README.md

 - [U Can Stock](https://www.ucanstock.com/) - U.S. stock market information platform for Korean.
 It's built with Vue, Vuex, Vuetify, Nuxt and Firebase.
 - [Nipashe](https://nipashe.netlify.app/) -"Nipashe" is a Swahili word that means "Inform me".Nipashe is a web app built in Vue + Vuex(state management) + Vue-Router(navigation) that gives a tally/statistics on the current COVID19 infections across the world based on the WHO
 - [DevSnap.me](https://devsnap.me) - A website that helps web developers find tons of free and open source HTML, CSS, and JavaScript assets.
-- [Pexies](https://github.com/canersevince/Pexies) - Pexies is a personal photo gallery built on pexels api.
-You can see curated/randomized pictures, and add them to your favourites.
-- [Wammes Gifts](https://www.wammes-gifts.nl) - Wammes Gifts helps you find the perfect gift.

 ### Interactive Experiences